Reservoir Transformers: Evaluation

 We evaluate on IWSLT de-en \citep{Cettolo:2015ReportOT} and WMT en-de \citep{bojar:2014-findings} for machine translation; enwiki8 \citep{LLC:2009long} for language modelling; and experiment with RoBERTa \citep{Liu:2019roberta} in our pretraining experiments.
-For IWSLT, we follow the pre-processing steps in \cite{edunov:2018classical}.
+For IWSLT, we follow the pre-processing steps in \newcite{edunov:2018classical}.
 The train/val/test split is 129k/10k/6.8k sentences.
-For WMT, we follow the pre-processing steps in \cite{Ott:2018scaling}.
-The train/val/test split is 4.5M/16.5k/3k sentences.
-For enwiki8, we follow the pre-processing steps in \cite{dai:2019-transformer}.
+For WMT, we follow pre-process as in \newcite{Ott:2018scaling}, with 4.5M/16.5k/3k sentences in train/val/test.
+For enwiki8, we follow the pre-processing steps in \newcite{dai:2019-transformer}.
 The train/val/test split is 1M/54k/56k sentences.
-For RoBERTa pretraining, we follow the pre-processing steps in \cite{Liu:2019roberta}.
+For RoBERTa pretraining, we follow the pre-processing steps in \newcite{Liu:2019roberta}.

 We use 8 Volta V100 GPUs for WMT and enwik8, 32 V100 GPUs for RoBERTa and a single V100 for IWSLT.
-The hyperparameters for IWSLT14 and WMT16 were set to the best-performing values from \cite{Ott:2018scaling} and \cite{Kasai:2020deepshallow} respectively.
-The enwik8 experiment settings followed \cite{Bachlechner:2020rezero} and the RoBERTa experiments followed \cite{Liu:2019roberta}.
-All experiments were conducted using fairseq \citep{Ott:2019fairseq}.
+The hyperparameters for IWSLT14 and WMT16 were set to the best-performing values from \newcite{Ott:2018scaling} and \newcite{Kasai:2020deepshallow} respectively.
+The enwik8 experiment settings followed \newcite{Bachlechner:2020rezero} and the RoBERTa experiments followed \newcite{Liu:2019roberta}.

 All the experiments in this paper were run with $3$ random seeds and the mean and standard deviation are reported.
 For the relatively small IWSLT, the $\hat{T}$ value in the AUCC metric was set to $4$ hours.
-For WMT, which is larger, we set it to $20$ hours.
+For the larger WMT, we set it to $20$ hours.
 For enwiki8, it was $30$ hours; and for the RoBERTa pre-training experiments, it was set to $60$ hours.

-The projection weights in random layers were initialized using orthogonal initialization \citep{Saxe:2013orthogonal}, which makes sense since random orthogonal projections should be most information-preserving, and which was found to work well empirically for initializing fixed random representations in previous work \citep{Wieting:2019notraining}.
+The projection weights in random layers were initialized using orthogonal initialization \citep{Saxe:2013orthogonal}, since random orthogonal projections should ideally be maximally information-preserving, and which was found to work well empirically for initializing fixed random representations in previous work \citep{Wieting:2019notraining}.
 Biases and layer norm parameters were initialized using their respective PyTorch defaults \citep[based on Xavier init;][]{Glorot:2010init}.